rubensolozabal/NFs_InformationBottleneck/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Forked from https://github.com/vislearn/IB-INN

-The following code contains the modification in the FreIA blocks required for KL regularization.
+The following code contains the modification in the FrEIA blocks required for KL regularization.

 **Requirements:**
 ::